ihalseide/elvector/README.md

 # elvector
-Python vectors operations on iterables
+Python vector operations on iterables (a silly little idea I had one day).